 Whether you’re inquiring for your own reference or to convince colleagues of the importance of a network upgrade, having an understanding of what your broadband costs could be important.
 It may be that the pricing you have is on par with similarly sized districts in your area.

 If it is higher, however, it may be time to search for a new provider or negotiate with your current one.
 A rural school district in Texas found that they were paying more than four times what nearby school districts were paying for Internet access.
 Once they had this data in hand, they were able to work with their service provider to get more bandwidth while maintaining a similar monthly cost.

 Increased transparency is critical to getting cost-effective Internet.
 You can find that comparative district pricing on our free price transparency tool, Compare & Connect K-12.

 Which digital learning tools do teachers in your district wish they could use?

-Often, teachers have a vision for the types of technology tools and applications they’d like to offer students, but do not have the resources.
+Often, teachers have a vision for the types of technology tools and applications they’d like to offer students but do not have the resources to procure such tools.

-What are the particular barriers to higher, more reliable Internet speeds for your school district?
+What are the barriers to higher, more reliable Internet speeds for your school district?

 Identifying exactly what it is that has kept your district from getting the connectivity it needs can help you arrive at possible solutions.
-For example, some districts have benefitted from existing infrastructure build projects in their areas.
+For example, some districts have benefitted from new infrastructure build projects in their communities.
 Other districts concerned about bandwidth costs have received large subsidies from the E-rate program (and its state match programs), making high-speed Internet access an affordable–and sometimes free–opportunity.

 Better connectivity is not just important; it is attainable.
-By getting this conversation started, you are setting your district up on a path of digital learning that could positively impact students for years to come.
+By starting, or re-starting, this conversation, you are making sure that your district can support technology digital learning and teaching for years to come.